-Web Development Glossary
+Web Development Terms and Glossary in 2022

 This glossary is designed for anyone who needs assistance figuring out what certain acronyms or web development terms mean.
 It covers a range of web development terminology, all of which is arranged in alphabetical order.